pyronaur/easy-photography-portfolio/readme.txt

 == Changelog ==
 = 1.2.0 =
+* Automatically open the popup gallery based on the URL 🤘
 * Add an alternative pop-up gallery - PhotoSwipe 🖼
 * Add full support for captions and descriptions 🎉 🎉 🎉
 * Rename app[.css|.js} to photography-portfolio[.css|.js]